datajoint-company/najafi-2018-matlab/README.md

 Instruction for obtaining the original data (at http://repository.cshl.edu/36980/) and the conversion of original data to NWB 2.0 format is described in detail [here](https://github.com/vathes/najafi-2018-nwb).

+Data in NWB 2.0 format are published by Cold Spring Harbor Laboratory, at repository: http://repository.cshl.edu/37693/

 The NWB 2.0 data should be placed in the working directory with path:
 > ./data/FN_dataSharing/nwb